ServiceStack/servicestack.net/MyApp/_posts/2024-12-04_swift6-upgrade.md

-[ServiceStack.Swift](https://github.com/ServiceStack/ServiceStack.Swift) received the biggest upgrade, which was also rewritten to take advantage of Swift 6 features, including Swift promises which replaced the previous [PromiseKit](https://github.com/mxcl/PromiseKit) dependency - making it dependency-free.
+[ServiceStack.Swift](https://github.com/ServiceStack/ServiceStack.Swift) received the biggest upgrade, which was also rewritten to take advantage of Swift 6 features, including Swift promises which replaced the previous [PromiseKit](https://github.com/mxcl/PromiseKit) dependency - making it now dependency-free!

 For example you can request a [Speech to Text](https://docs.servicestack.net/ai-server/speech-to-text) transcription by sending an audio file to the `SpeechToText` API using the new `postFilesWithRequest` method: